 1. Thermodynamic Cycles

 The kinetic postulates form the backbone of classical thermodynamic cycles such as the Carnot, Otto, and Rankine cycles.
 In each case, the relationship between temperature and kinetic energy (postulate 5) dictates how much work can be extracted from a gas as it expands or compressed.
-Engineers exploit the elasticity of collisions (postulate 4) to design pistons and turbines that minimize energy losses, thereby approaching the ideal efficiencies predicted by theory That's the whole idea..
+Engineers exploit the elasticity of collisions (postulate 4) to design pistons and turbines that minimize energy losses, thereby approaching the ideal efficiencies predicted by theory But it adds up..

 2. Atmospheric Science